-Applicable to 2; 3B

-& 3D public entities:

-TR 29.1.1 & TR 29.2

-5. Reported Section 40(3)(a) of Section 55(2) (a) of Section 121(3)(f) Section 121(4)(d) of Section 55(3) (d) of Section 7(4)(a) of the

-achievements are the PFMA the PFMA of the MFMA the MFMA the FMPPLA regulations for

-consistent with the reporting by Public

-planned and reported Higher Education

-indicator and target.
-Institutions
+References to PMRF per t type of institution

+Criteria Departments/ Public entities Municipalities Municipal Parliament/ Universities

+Constitutional entities Provincial

+institutions/Trading legislatures

+entities

-Me Measurability: Performance indicators are well defined and verifiable, and targets are specific, measurable and time bound. dicators are well define d and verifiable, and ta rgets are specific, me asurable and time bou ınd.
+Measurability: Performance indicators are well defined and verifiable, and targets are specific, measurable and time bound icators are well defined ar id verifiable, and targets are sp ecific, measurable and time bound.

-9. A performance FMPPI chapter 3.2 Criteria not Section 1(d) of the
+6. A performance indicator FMPPI chapter 3.2 Criteria not Section 1(d) of the

-indicator is well defined applicable regulations for
+is well defined when it has applicable regulations for

-when it has a clear, reporting by Public
+a clear, unambiguous reporting by public

-unambiguous definition Higher Education

-so that data will be Institutions
+definition so that data will higher education

-collected consistently
+be collected consistently institutions

-and is easy to
+and is easy to understand

-understand and use.
+and use.

-7. A performance FMPPI chapter 3.2 Criteria not applicable
+7. A performance indicator FMPPI chapter 3.2 Criteria not applicable Φ.

-indicator is verifiable

-when it is possible to
+is verifiable when it is

-validate or verify the
+possible to validate or

-processes and systems
+verify the processes and

-that produce the
+systems that produce the

 indicator.

-∞.
-A target is specific FMPPI chapter 3.3 Criteria not Section 1(a) of the
+8. A target is specific when FMPPI chapter 3.3 Criteria not Section 1 (a) of the

+the nature and required applicable regulations for

+level of performance of reporting by public

+the target is clearly higher education

+identifiable. institutions

+9. A target is measurable FMPPI chapter 3.3 Criteria not Section 1(b) of the

-when applicable regulations for
+when the required applicable regulations for

-the nature and reporting by Public
+performance can be reporting by public

-required level of Higher Education

-performance of the Institutions
+measured. higher education

+institutions